guiderails/guide-rails-demo-vendored-jmeter/README.md

 1. Copy this repository to your to your prefered source code manager server
 2. Onboard the repo and let it run to completion
 	- When onboarding the component, set the Tool Alias appropriately
-	- The Buildpack should be JAVA
+	- The Job Image should be JAVA
 	- Add the correct SSH clone URL
 	- Select the master branch
 3. Validate the below properties